DIV807/SmartFinance/README.md

 SmartFinance

-SmartFinance is a simple and intuitive personal finance management app that helps users track expenses, manage budgets, and split shared costs with groups.
+SmartFinance is a simple and intuitive personal finance management app that helps users track expenses, manage budgets, and split shared costs with the groups.

 Features